-Please note that the scores on the website show the score held by the last student accepting a place for entry in 2018.
-The entry score for 2019 will not be known until after the placement process is finalised and the reserve list closed.
+Please note that the scores on the website show the score held by the last student accepting a place for entry in the current year.
+The entry score for 2022 will not be known until after the placement process is finalised and the reserve list closed.
 Though your child's score may be higher than that shown for a previous year this does not necessarily mean that he or she will be offered a place for entry in a later year.

 Most parents/carers will receive their child's placement score at the bottom of their placement outcome advice in early July.

 An attachment to the outcome advice shows the breakdown of raw school assessment and test scores.
 In a few cases the scores cannot be published.
 If parents do not receive the child's score they can email the Team for an explanation.

 The selection committees may adjust a child's score based on considerations such as a student's Aboriginality, time doing all school work in the English language, illness/misadventure claims, appeals and other factors.
 This is why a student may appear higher on a reserve list than another with a higher calculated placement score.
 Adjusted placement scores are not released as they can vary across selection committees considering the application.

 No other score information is available, including adjusted scores or school rankings.

 A student who does not have school assessment scores or is the only candidate from his/her school may be considered on test scores alone instead of averaging the test and school scores.
 This does not necessarily disadvantage the child.